A longitudinal Bayesian framework for estimating causal dose-response relationships: Discussion

 \section{Discussion}

-In this paper, we introduced a non-parametric Bayesian framework for estimating longitudinal causal dose-response relationships in the presence of repeated measures.
-We address the issue of Bayesian inference in the context of model misspecification, and tackle this problem with a constraint optimization where the approximated model needs to satisfy some moment conditions while minimizing some distance between the true data generating model.
-From this route, we argue that the general Bayesian bootstrap approach with the DP specification is the consequence of the prior on the non-parametric probabilities.
-Our approach extends traditional Bayesian methodology by incorporating the double non-parametric generalized Bayesian bootstrap, while explicitly capturing the temporal structure of the data through the GEE framework.
-We model both GPS and the outcome mean via the GEE, and incorporate the GPS into the outcome model in two ways, as a covariate and through weighting.
-From the simulation studies, both of the resulting Bayesian dose-response estimators exhibit approximately unbiased estimation and achieve nominal posterior coverage rates under a range of scenarios using the DP method.
-However, the weighting-based estimator tends to have a larger posterior variance and displays greater instability when few observations are available at specific levels of the exposure.
-This finding corresponds to other similar inverse treatment weighting approaches with continuous exposure where binning of the continuous exposure maybe considered \citep{naimi2014constructing}.
+In this paper, we introduce a non-parametric Bayesian framework for estimating longitudinal causal dose-response relationships in the presence of repeated measures by adopting a GEE perspective.
+Instead of specifying a fully parametric likelihood, the target estimand is defined through moment conditions that characterize the marginal causal parameters of interest, and uncertainty is quantified by placing a nonparametric prior on the underlying data-generating distribution.
+Specifically, this approach extends traditional Bayesian methodology by integrating the generalized Bayesian bootstrap within a GEE framework, thereby explicitly accounting for the temporal structure of longitudinal data.
+Both the GPS and the outcome mean are modeled using GEEs, and the GPS is incorporated into the outcome model in two ways: through covariate adjustment or stabilized inverse weighting.
+Simulation results indicate that both Bayesian dose–response estimators are approximately unbiased and achieve near-nominal posterior coverage across a range of scenarios when using the DP specification.
+However, the weighting-based estimator exhibits larger posterior variance, a behavior consistent with other inverse-weighting approaches for continuous treatments, where exposure binning is often required to mitigate variability \citep{naimi2014constructing}.
 In our empirical study, we investigated the impact of metro ridership on COVID-19 case counts across major urban centers during the pandemic.
 The results suggest that increased metro ridership contributes to the spread of COVID-19 up to a certain exposure threshold, beyond which the effect plateaus.
 These findings have important implications for pandemic-related urban policy, particularly in informing lockdown strategies and optimizing transportation systems in future public health crises.